Arif-Rachmat/SDL2-Mandelbrot-Plotter/README.md

 ```powershell
 mandelbrot.exe [argument]
 ```
-*All argument can be passes together in any order
+*All argument can be passes together in any order.

 <br>
 <br>